fuzzylogicxx/fuzzylogic/posts/banksy-at-goma.md

 I liked Banky self-effacing introduction saying that really he was cheating and gets (steals) all his inspiration from others, or _real_ artists.

-I loved where he talked about the light-switch moment about not needing to add a background but rather to make the location the background, and how that then fires the imagination with the challenge “How much of the bg/location can you use?”
+I loved where he talked about the light-switch moment about not needing to add a background but rather to make the real-life location the background, and how that then fires the imagination with the challenge “How much of the environment can you integrate into the piece?”.
+How much space could there be between the girl and the balloon?

 Lastly, the final area is a treat.
 It simulates Banksy’s bedroom growing up and the music, art and films which influenced him.
 There’s a great description of how the graffitied sign in Jaws – where a sign presenting Amity Island as a paradise is doctored with a shark fin and “Help!” speech bubble – was an early example of art that really spoke to him.
 In this graffiti he saw a wonderful combination of satire, powerless people finding a way to make their voice heard, humour, art and rebellion.